-Final check in time for all long distance passenger train services is 30 minutes before scheduled departure time.
+The final check-in time for all long-distance passenger train services is 30 minutes before the scheduled departure time.

-Final check in time for foot passengers on a Cook Strait ferry service is 45 minutes before scheduled sailing time or 1 hour for passengers taking a vehicle.
+The final check-in time for foot passengers on a Cook Strait ferry service is 45 minutes before the scheduled sailing time or 1 hour for passengers taking a vehicle.

-Final check in time for bus services is 15 minutes before scheduled departure time.
+The final check-in time for bus services is 15 minutes before the scheduled departure time.